Disclosing Blindness/ Low Vision

 - Because you wait so long to disclose, the employer feels that you have misrepresented yourself and not been honest with the staff.

-- Your employer may feel that you are not comfortable with having a disability and this may make them uncomfortable around you.
+- Your employer may feel that you are not comfortable and this may make them uncomfortable around you.

 Ways to Disclose Blindness/ Low Vision

-Whenever you decide to disclose your disability, it’s important to think about how you’ll do so in a professional, honest, and non-threatening manner.
+Whenever you decide to disclose your low vision, it’s important to think about how you’ll do so in a professional, honest, and non-threatening manner.

-As a person with a disability, it’s important to be able to express what your disability is and how it affects you.
+It’s important to be able to express what your eye condition is and how it affects you.
 It’s important to not use too many technical terms and to keep your explanation practical.
 Make sure to be clear about what you can see, and explain how you accommodate limitations.
 Mentioning how you access computers or other information is usually a good idea.

 Putting together a disability statement prepares you for the moment in the job-hunting process where you’ll need to both emphasize your skills and potential and put an employer’s concerns to rest.
 Using plain language in describing your ability to accomplish job duties or meet general goals in life is important.

-You can talk about your disability by explaining how you will perform the job duties in question, or by describing how you have performed similar jobs in the past.
+You can talk about your vision by explaining how you will perform the job duties in question, or by describing how you have performed similar jobs in the past.
 It can be helpful to relate possible accommodations to specific job duties, and to think about what the employer will want or need to know.
-Disclosure during the employment process is not an appropriate time to lecture someone about having a disability.
-Rather, your disability statement is an opportunity to promote yourself and to help a potential employer see how you will be a valuable member on their team.
+Disclosure during the employment process is not an appropriate time to lecture someone about blindness.
+Rather, your statement is an opportunity to promote yourself and to help a potential employer see how you will be a valuable member on their team.

-When you describe your disability or eye condition, always use positive language, simple terms and phrasing, and include functional implications.
+When you describe your eye condition, always use positive language, simple terms and phrasing, and include functional implications.
 Here are some examples:

 “I have an eye condition that limits what I can see.
 It’s like looking through a straw.
 I have to scan or look around more because of this loss of peripheral vision.
 I can look at you and see your face, but I do not see the rest of you or the surroundings.”